Puppy Care

 Heartworm Protection

 Heartworm is a parasite that your puppy can get from mosquito bites.
-All puppies should be started on heartworm preventative during initial vet visits.
-These medications prevent heartworm disease as well as the common intestinal parasites roundworms and hookworms.
+All puppies should be started on heartworm preventation during initial vet visits.
+These medications prevent heartworm disease as well as the common intestinal parasites like roundworms and hookworms.
 We recommend testing your dog for heartworm disease every year with your annual visit, a recommendation that is supported by the American Heartworm Society.

-Flea Treatment and Tick Prevention for Your Puppy
+Flea and Tick Prevention for Your Puppy